JustOff/ca-archive/README.md

 ### Legal notices

 Except as noted below, this catalog is released under [Mozilla Public License, version 2.0](http://www.mozilla.org/MPL/2.0/).
 The design is based on AMO website by [Mozilla](https://www.mozilla.org/) and adapted by JustOff under [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/).
 All product names, logos and brands are property of their respective owners, specific licenses are indicated in the description of each add-on.
 All company, product and service names used in this catalog are for identification purposes only.

+### Compatibility and installation

+This add-on has been tested with the following browsers (in alphabetical order): Basilisk RC1, Firefox ESR 45-52, Firefox 45-58b, Pale Moon 27 and WaterFox 55.
+In order to install it into Firefox release or beta, you need to disable the extensions signing requirement.
+Multi-process mode (e10s) is not supported.
+The installation package is located in the [releases](https://github.com/JustOff/ca-archive/releases) section.